Delhi/NCR:

 4. Spinach - Spinach is a good source of vitamins and is also counted among the foods to reduce triglycerides.
 You can add it to stews, salads, and egg omelette preparation.

 5. Bananas - Bananas can be a great substitute to satisfy your sugar cravings, and it also contains potassium - an important mineral.
-Eating bananas can also give you relief from gastric problem.
+Eating bananas can also give you relief from gastric problems.
 It does not make gas in the stomach quickly.

 6. Strawberries - Many people like strawberries because of its taste, but do you know that it has nutritional value and can even lower triglycerides?